 Lists datapool files being called by the script.
 Each datapool listed has a list of variables under it representing columns in the datapool file.
-Datapools can be Local (specific to a single Player) or Central (available to all Players).
+Datapools can be Local (specific to a single Player), Shared (shared with other players on a workstation), or Central (available to all Players).